Charlotte Elliott: Career

 Elliott spent the first 32 years of her life in Clapham.
 As a young woman, she was gifted as a portrait artist and a writer of humorous verse.

 She became a favourite in social circles where religion was not mentioned, but a severe sickness in 1821 removed her from these companions and led her to feel a need for a personal Saviour.
-About this time, the Rev. Dr Cesar Malan of Geneva, who was on a visit to her father's Clapham residence, Grove House, asked her whether she was at peace with God, a question she resented at the time and refused to talk about that day, but a few days later she called on Dr Malan and apologised, saying she wanted to cleanse her life before becoming a Christian.
+About this time, the Rev. Dr Cesar Malan of Geneva, who was on a visit to her father's Clapham residence, Grove House, asked her whether she was at peace with God, a question she resented at the time and refused to talk about that day, but a few days later she called on Dr. Malan and apologised, saying she wanted to cleanse her life before becoming a Christian.
 Malan answered, "Come just as you are," and she committed her life to Christ on that day.
 A letter from Malan, dated 18 May 1822, closed, "Dear Charlotte, cut the cable, it will take too long to unloose it; cut it, it is a small loss; the wind blows and the ocean is before you – the Spirit of God and eternity."
 This friendship became lifelong.
 Its beginning on 9 May 1822 was always regarded, according to her sister, as "the birthday of her soul to true spiritual life and peace".

 Elliott's health was improved by a visit the following year to Normandy.
 But in 1829 she once more became an almost helpless sufferer, with only occasional intervals of relief.
 In 1833, her father died.
-She undertook in 1834 the editorial supervision of The Christian Remembrancer Pocket Book, an Annual, and in 1836 of the Invalid's Hymn Book – works previously conducted by a friend, Miss Harriet Kiernan, who was then in the last stages of consumption.
+She undertook in 1834 the editorial supervision of The Christian Remembrancer Pocket Book, an Annual, and in 1836 of the Invalid's Hymn Book – works previously conducted by a friend, Harriet Kiernan, who was then in the last stages of consumption.
 The annual she edited for 25 years and many of her poems appeared in it.
 To the edition of the Invalid's Hymn Book that she enlarged and edited anonymously in 1836 she contributed 115 hymns, among them the noted "Just as I am, without one plea".
-She contributed several hymns also in 1835 to a selection of Psalms and Hymns by her brother, Rev. Henry V. Elliott.
+She contributed several hymns also in 1835 to a selection of Psalms and Hymns by her brother, Henry V. Elliott.
 She also published, in 1836, Hours of Sorrow Cheered and Comforted.
 Her Morning and Evening Hymns for a Week, was printed privately in 1837, and published in 1842.

 Visits to Scotland in 1835 and to Switzerland in 1837 benefited her considerably.
 Her sister-in-law, Henry's wife, died in 1841.
 Her mother, after a year's severe illness, died in April 1843.
 Two of her sisters soon followed.
 So her home was broken up, and in 1845 she and a surviving sister followed a summer's sojourn on the European continent by fixing their home in Torquay.
 After 14 years, however, she returned to Brighton.